-Home Healthcare Service Benefits
+Home Health Care Service Benefits

-Covered Services and supplies for Home Healthcare provided by a license home health care agency as an alternative to hospitalization or institutionalization.
-Coverage is provided for Medically Necessary innetwork care provided at the Member's home when provided under a treatment plan approved by the Member's Physician and includes the following:
+Covered Services and supplies for Home Health Care provided by a license Home Health Care Agency as an alternative to hospitalization or institutionalization.
+Coverage is provided for Medically Necessary in-network care provided at the Member's home when provided under a treatment plan approved by the Member's Physician and includes the following:

 - 1. Home Health Aide Services. - 2.
 Skilled nursing services. - 3.
-Professional fees of a licensed respiratory, physical, occupational, or speech therapist required for Home Healthcare. - 4.
-I.V. medication and pain medication are Covered Services and supplies to the extent they would have been Covered Services and supplies during an Inpatient Hospital stay. - 5.
+Professional fees of a licensed respiratory, physical, occupational, or speech therapist required for Home Health Care. - 4.
+Intravenous (I.V.) medication and pain medication are Covered Services to the extent they would have been Covered Services during an Inpatient Hospital stay. - 5.
 Medically Necessary supplies. - 6.
 Rental or purchase of Medically Necessary Durable Medical Equipment at the discretion of the plan.
-At our option, we may Authorize the purchase of the equipment in lieu of its rental if the rental price is projected to exceed the equipment purchase price, but only from a Provider we Authorize before the purchase. - 7.
-Sleep studies.
-Prior Authorization may be required prior to receiving services.
+At our option, we may Authorize the purchase of the equipment from a Network Provider in lieu of its rental if the rental price is projected to exceed the equipment purchase price, but only from a provider we Authorize before the purchase.